Lake Taupo – Guide for Backpackers

 Yet another town in New Zealand claiming to be a the capital of the world for something!
 For Turangi, it is the “Trout Fishing Capital of the World”.
-Remember you need a fishing licence before you take advantage of the fantastic fishing here.
+Remember you need a fishing licence before you take advantage of the fantastic fishing here, which you can find out more about in Fishing in New Zealand).
 While you’re out fishing look out for the rare blue duck.

 In the shadow of the active volcanoes in the Ruapehu region, it comes to no surprise that there are several geothermal attractions in the Lake Taupo area too.

 Orakei Korako, a.k.a the Hidden Valley, has the most active geysers in NZ.
 See the weird and wonderful colours of the silica terraces and the rare sight of a geothermal cave.